Perwahl/SOVLRules/docs/UnitTypes.md

 ## Discipline and Rank Bonus
 In some cases a unit might be required to make a **Discipline Test**.
 For example, after a unit loses a combat, or when rallying a fleeing unit.

-A discpline test is made by rolling 2d6 and adding the units **Rank Bonus**, if any.
+A discpline test is made by rolling 2d6.
 If the result is lower than or equal to the units **Discipline** stat, it is succesful.

-A unit gets **Rank Bonus** for each rank of models behind the first.
-A rank that is missing models counts as long as it's half full.
+When rolling a discipline test units can add their **Rank Bonus** to their **Discipline** stat.
+Each rank with at least 3 models gives +1 **Rank Bonus**, including the first rank.

 ## Flight Move
 In some situations a unit might lose it's nerve and try to flee from the battlefield.
 A **Flight Move** is chaotic, instead of moving normally roll one d6 for each 4 points of base movement allowance.
 Move the unit that distance in a straight line, avoiding other units and terrain.